 But how does this really affect you as the prospective employee?

-Most of us know how to conduct ourselves for in-person interviews.
+Most of us know how to conduct ourselves for in-person interviews, but what about online interviews, or pre-recorded interviews?

-But, video interviews have a few nuances that in-person interviews do not.
+Video interviews have a few nuances that in-person interviews do not, but video interviews don’t have to be awful!

 Plan in Advance